 Our Breakfast Club runs daily from 08:00-08:55am providing children with a nutritious breakfast cereal, toast and juice followed by a fun fitness session with a specialist sports coach.
 Activities include multi-skills, movement and a range of games.
 We operate flexibly allowing parents the opportunity to bring their children as required depending on work commitments or other family needs.

-St. John Bosco School we feel that learning to swim is a vital life skill.
+At St. John Bosco School, we feel that learning to swim is a vital life skill.